yy/dviz-course/w02-history-integrity-review/lab.md

     Inline styles can help when using D3.
     </p>

-**Exercise: make at least 3 more changes to make your web page more attractive using CSS.
+<b>Exercise: make at least 3 more changes to make your web page more attractive using CSS.
 Show your style!

 Test your code by visiting the web page on your local server.
-Name the .html file with file name "lab02_html_lastname_firstname"", and upload to Canvas.**
+Name the .html file with file name "lab02_html_lastname_firstname"", and upload to Canvas.</b>